Design, backend, and frontend collaboration problem in scrum teams?

 1- Start with low-fidelity wireframes instead of high-fidelity wireframes or prototypes

-Most designers used to sit at their ivory tower and designing a high-fidelity prototype with all details and handover it to developers for implementation.
+Most designers used to sit at their ivory tower and design a high-fidelity prototype with all details and handover it over to developers for implementation.
 So other team members need to wait for several days to get the designer’s artifacts.
 It will create a delay and will increase the cost of change.
-In most cases, they don’t accept changes or feedbacks too, because they have fallen in love with their design.
+In most cases, they don’t accept changes or feedback too, because they have fallen in love with their design.

 Based on this article, “A wireframe is the first visual representation of a designer’s idea.
 It ensures that the developers and customers get a clear understanding of the functionalities and designs that the software needs to support.
 Don’t be fooled.
 Despite their minimalism, designers can find low-fidelity wireframes, inspiring.
 They are flexible tools that provide room for experimentation.
 When team members can visualize and agree upon the inclusion of features earlier in the development lifecycle, they spare their clients additional costs later on in development.

-Low fidelity wireframes are just a quick sketch that can make ideas more tangible.
+Low-fidelity wireframes are just quick sketches that can make ideas more tangible.
 Lоw fidelity wireframes are usually black and white schemes or simple sketches on paper or whiteboard focused on the “big picture” of the feature or page.
 UI elements are shown as boxes and lines without detailed annotations.”

 At this step, we can invite the product owner too.
 I suggest using a whiteboard(even miro for remote teams) for wireframing.

 Remember that, one of the agile values is “Individuals and interactions”, this swarming is not just about creating a wireframe, it’s about to let them interact together and break down the silo mindset.
 Talk together and create a shared understanding.
 We use the 3 amigos practice to facilitate a conversation.
 Shared understanding is more important than shared documents.